Ivan Kalyayev: Early life

 Kalyayev at the age of 18.

 Kalyayev was born in Warsaw into the family of a Russian police inspector father Platon Kalyaev and a Polish mother Zofia Piotrowska who was the daughter of an impoverished nobleman.
 He attended Saint Petersburg University from (1897), but soon became involved in student protests, was briefly imprisoned, and then expelled from the University and sent into exile in Ekaterinoslav.
 Thereafter he tried to return to University, but was denied entrance due to his political activities.
 Kalyayev became a member of Vladimir Lenin's Union of Struggle for the Liberation of the Working Class and when he was 24, he joined the Russian Social Democratic Labour Party but soon broke with them, dissatisfied with what he considered "just talk", i.e. propaganda that did not lead to direct action.
-After serving his term he went to Lemberg (then in Austria-Hungary) to continue his education at Lemberg University, and became involved with the Russian emigrant revolutionaries there.
+After serving his term he went to Lemberg (then in Austria-Hungary) to continue his education at Lemberg University, and became involved with the Russian émigré revolutionaries there.
 He was soon arrested in Berlin with revolutionary literature intended for Russia.
 The German government transferred Kalyayev to Russia.
 After a short imprisonment in Warsaw, Kalyayev was exiled to Yaroslavl.